 Listen to podcast.
-Featuring sex therapists Ruth Hallam-Jones and Juliet Grayson in conversation with Sally Turner, following a talk and presentation given to the London Vulval Pain Support Group on Saturday 31st July 2010.
+Featuring sex therapists Ruth Hallam-Jones and Juliet Grayson in conversation with Sally Turner, following a talk and presentation given to the London Vulval Pain Support Group on Saturday 31 July 2010.
 Topics covered include current research, treatments and products that may be useful in the management of vulval pain.
 Disclaimer: please note, the views expressed herein are those of the participants and do not necessarily represent the views of the VPS.
-This recording can also be downloaded as an MP3 (right-click and save).

 Podcast 3 - A partner's perspective

 Listen to podcast.
 The partner of a woman with long-term vulval pain talks to Sally Turner about managing the condition from a partner's perspective.
-(The partners Yahoo group mentioned in this podcast is currently inactive, but may be re-launched soon, so please check the VPS site for news).
-This recording can also be downloaded as an mp3.
+(The partners Yahoo group mentioned in this podcast is currently inactive, but may be relaunched soon, so please check the VPS site for news).

 Podcast 4 - Presentation by Helen Forth

-Watch presentation.
-A live recording of the presentation Helen Forth, Lead Physiotherapist- Women's Health, Royal Free Hospital, London did at the VPS Super Workshop in London in December 2010.
-Any comments made by the audience have beed edited and cut out from the presentation.
-This presentation is about 35 minutes long and is accompanied by Helen's Powerpoint presentation with slides and diagrams.
+A live recording of the presentation Helen Forth, Lead Physiotherapist - Women's Health, Royal Free Hospital, London gave at the VPS Super Workshop in London in December 2010.
+Any comments made by the audience have been edited and cut out from the presentation.
+This online presentation is accompanied by Helen's Powerpoint slides and diagrams.

 Podcast 5 - Vulvodynia: a podcast lecture by David Nunns

-Watch presentation.
-A presentation with audio about Vulvodynia by Dr David Nunns.
+An online presentation with audio about vulvodynia by Dr David Nunns.
 Please note that some slides show medical photography and images.

 Podcast 6 - Vulval conditions and the new NHS: a presentation given by David Nunns

-Download an MP3 of a live recording of a presentation given by Dr David Nunns at the VPS Super Workshop in London on 11 May 2013 (70.3 MB).
-At present, only the audio from this presentation is available, but the accompanying slides will be made available for download here as soon as possible.
+A live recording of a presentation given by Dr David Nunns at the VPS Super Workshop in London on 11 May 2013.
 Please note that any interaction with the audience, such as questions and answers, has been cut out from the presentation.

 Podcast 7 - Psychological impact and therapy for vulval pain: a presentation given by Reena Shah

-Download an MP3 of a live recording of a presentation given by Dr Reena Shah, Clinical Psychologist, at the VPS Super Workshop in London on 11 May 2013 (32.8 MB).
-As with Podcast 6, we currently only have the audio from this presentation, but will post the slides here if these become available.
-Interaction with the audience such as questions and answers has been cut out from the presentation.
+A live recording of a presentation given by Dr Reena Shah, Clinical Psychologist, at the VPS Super Workshop in London on 11 May 2013.
+As with Podcast 6, interaction with the audience such as questions and answers has been cut out from the presentation.

 Podcast 8 - Don't be in two minds about pain: Integrating your conscious and unconscious minds to alleviate pain: a presentation given by Sheren Gaulbert